 The lowdown on Sergio Perez

-A star in GP2, the Mexican graduated to F1 with Sauber in 2011, scoring points on his debut in Melbourne to underline his obvious potential.
+A star in GP2, he graduated to F1 with Sauber in 2011 and scored points on his debut in Melbourne.

-A massive accident at Monaco – in which he was fortunate to escape serious injury – disrupted his maiden season, but he was superb in his sophomore year, nearly winning in Malaysia, before adding two more podium finishes to his tally.
+A massive accident at Monaco – in which he was fortunate to escape serious injury – disrupted his maiden season, but he was superb in his sophomore year, nearly winning in Malaysia, before adding third in Canada and another P2 in Italy.